Goals and Star CBM

 If you are setting a goal for a measure that has benchmarks available for the grade and season, goal recommendations will be available based on the benchmark category of the student's current score.
 You can choose one of the recommendations or select a custom Correct Per Minute (CPM) goal and enter your own goal.

 If you are a setting a goal for a measure that does not have benchmarks, no recommendations are available; enter a custom goal.

 Select Save Goal.

-After you save a goal, you will see "Monitor Progress" on the measure for which you set the goal, and you will see the Track Goal icon in the Goal column.
+After you save a goal for a student, you will see "Monitor Progress" on the measure that you set the goal for, and you will see the Track Goal icon in the Goal column for that student.

 When you select Track Goal, you will go to the Student Details page with the Star CBM tab selected.
 On that tab, for each of the student's current goals, you will see the goal details followed by a chart.
 On the chart, the line shows the rate at which the student's score would need to increase over the goal time period in order to achieve the goal.
 The star shows the goal itself and when it needs to be achieved.
 Above the chart, you will see the expected Rate of Improvement (ROI) per week needed to meet the goal and the student's actual ROI.
-If you need to change the goal, select Edit Goal above the table and to the right.
+If you need to change the goal, select Edit Goal above the chart and to the right.
 You can also select Hide Chart to hide it temporarily; select View Chart to see it again.

 As you administer assessments for this measure, select Track Goal again to come back to this page.
 You will see the student's new scores and how they compare to the goal line; if you administer 3 or more assessments, you will also see a trend line that you can compare to the goal line.